Richard Dowse

 Richard Dowse PC (1824 – 14 March 1890) was an Irish politician, barrister and judge, who was reputed to be the wittiest Parliamentary orator of his time.

 Background

 He was born in Dungannon, County Tyrone, eldest son of William Dowse, a merchant and Maria Donaldson, daughter of Captain Hugh Donaldson and Mary Vance.
-He was educated at the Royal School Dungannon and the University of Dublin.
+He was educated at the Royal School Dungannon and Trinity College Dublin.
 As a student, he was briefly involved in the Young Ireland movement.
 He entered Lincoln's Inn in 1849 and was called to the Irish Bar in 1852.
-Though he was not a particularly good lawyer: ("he was better known for his wit than his law" a colleague commented sourly), his witty, occasionally scandalous speeches guaranteed him attention and regular press coverage.
+Though he was not a particularly good lawyer: ("he was better known for his wit than his law", a later judge commented sourly), his witty, occasionally scandalous speeches guaranteed him attention and regular press coverage.
 After practising for some years on the North-Western Circuit, he became Queen's Counsel in 1863 and Third Serjeant in 1867.

 Later career

 He was elected as Member of Parliament (MP) for Londonderry City at the 1868 general election.
 He was appointed a Baron of the Court of Exchequer (Ireland) in 1872, having served briefly as Attorney-General and Solicitor-General for Ireland Dowse resided at 38 Mountjoy Square in Dublin's north city centre.

 He died suddenly of an apparent heart attack while holding the assizes in Tralee, County Kerry in March 1890.
 His health had been bad for some time, and he had apparently gone on his last circuit with some trepidation, remarking "I do not want to die in Kerry".